samueldelesque/dm_legal/partner/en/partner.md

 PARTNER acknowledges that DAILYMOTION is authorized to provide the personal data of PARTNER upon a valid request from the relevant authorities.

-_14.2.2.
-Common warranties related to the use of the PARTNER Program_
+14.2.2.
+Common warranties related to the use of the PARTNER Program

 PARTNER undertakes (i) not to falsely increase the number of views, impression of or clicks associated with the Content and/or the Third Party Video(s)  directly or indirectly, automatically or manually, (ii) not to authorize or encourage any third party including offering any financial incentive to do the same and (iii) more generally, to comply with the rules of use of the PARTNER Program as specified in the "Frequently Asked Questions" section of the PARTNER Program and under each tool provided to PARTNER.

 In the event or suspicion of a false or fraudulent increase as defined in this Section 14.2.2., DAILYMOTION may, without any justification, (i) withhold payment of the falsely generated PARTNER Program Revenue, (ii) terminate the PARTNER's subscription to the Video Monetization Feature, Website Monetization Feature and/or to the Paid Content Feature and/or (iii) immediately terminate the subscription of PARTNER to the PARTNER Program without compensation to PARTNER or payment of the falsely generated PARTNER Program Revenue and without waiver or prejudice of any other of DAILYMOTION's rights or remedies.

-14_.2.3. _Clearance of exploitation rights_
+14.2.3.
+Clearance of exploitation rights

 PARTNER represents and warrants that it will procure and maintain during the term all third party rights and licenses which inure or may inure to the benefit of any third party rights holders including, without limitation, authors, artists, artistic directors, composers and producers and more generally to any rightful beneficiary of such rights.